urda/website/_posts/2010-10-05-csharp-preprocessor-directives.md

 <img class="aligncenter size-full wp-image-984" title="#region in Visual Studio" src="http://www.peter-urda.com/wp/wp-content/uploads/2010/10/Collapse.png" alt="#region, #endregion in Visual Studio" width="602" height="215" />

-&#8230;and that is all the possible C# preprocessor directives you can use!
+...and that is all the possible C# preprocessor directives you can use!
 I love the #region one, since it allows you to lump your code together for easier reading.